Fintan-contents/taskboard-guide/en/README.md

 > Do not focus only on finishing your own tasks.
 Approach this with the intention to confirm whether your own work and that of the rest of the team is being allocated in a viable way.

 * **Write your tasks in a way that is clear to the whole of the team**
-Write your tasks in a way that enables third parties to see at a glance what needs to be done.
+Write the task content so that anyone can understand it at a glance.
 This also improves transparency in the reports given at daily scrums.

 * **Pay attention to the security of the task board**